CodeChrysalisCohort3/EliaAPI/README.md

 - In the body field, put a test object like below and make sure you are referencing a valid table entry:
   - `{"OldName": "lowervalue", "newName": "TESTvalue"}`
 - Click on "SEND" on top right when ready.
-- If updated correctly, the response text below in Postman will say "[object Object] is updated".
+- If updated correctly, the response text below in Postman will say `"[object Object] is updated"`.
 - Now go back into PSQL and view the table and see if the value is updated.

 # DELETE